caltechlibrary/urlup/README.md

 ✺ Installation instructions
 ---------------------------

-The following is probably the simplest and most direct way to install `urlup` on your computer:
+The following is probably the simplest and most direct way to install `urlup` on your computer directly from this repository:
 ```sh
 sudo pip3 install git+https://github.com/caltechlibrary/urlup.git
 ```